 These scholarships are awarded on a semester-by-semester basis.
 They require the student-athlete to work weekly in the Department of Athletics for the number of hours equivalent to the percentage-of-award times 20 hours.
 So a student-athlete who receives a 50% scholarship from Athletics would be obligated to perform 10 hours of work (0.50 x 20 hours) each week for the duration of the semester.
-The application deadline for 5th-year athletic financial aid is June 1.

-SUMMER SCHOOL 2020 REQUEST FOR ATHLETIC AID
+SUMMER SCHOOL 2021 REQUEST FOR ATHLETIC AID

-(For 2019-20 Athletics Scholarship Recipients Only)
+(For 2020-21 Athletics Scholarship Recipients Only)